HenriJ/careless/README.md

 Careless.renderToString(<div><Custom content="Tag"/></div>);
 ```

-# Rendering : special handling of attributes
+## Rendering : special handling of attributes

-To give a class to your HTML tag, just use the class attribute, not className.
+To give a CSS class to your HTML tag, just use the `class` attribute, not `className`.

-Inline-style can be written directly as a string, no need to use an object if you don't want to.
+Inline styles can be written directly as a string, no need to use an object if you don't want to.

 ```js
 // This is OK in careless but not in react